timothyhull/breadpool-self-eval/docs/index.md

 === "Introduction :material-cursor-default-click:"

-    I'm **Breadpool**(1), and this site is a living self-evaluation of my capacity to officiate roller derby.
+    I'm **Breadpool**(1), and this site is my roller derby officiation self-evaluation.
+Please use the information in this site for information about my experience, strengths, and areas for growth.
     { .annotate }

     1.  !!! reference "Derby Name Meaning"